 Trial Work

 Trial work is a program that applies to people already entitled to Title II disability benefits.
 Sometimes Title II recipients will attempt to return to work to see how it goes.
-Social Security encourages this, and allows a 9-month period for a person to still receive disability benefits while testing his or her ability to…
+Social Security encourages this, and allows a 9-month period for a person to still receive disability benefits while testing their ability to work.
+However…

 Title II Waiting Period